yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 based on the observations on its training data.
 On the other hand, the functions like tooling may not be probabilistic.
-Due to this, LLM is used primarily in handling unstructured data like text, images, videos, etc.; recently, researchers demonstrated its capability on tabular data, too.
+Due to this, LLM is used primarily in handling unstructured data like text, images, videos, etc.; recently, researchers demonstrated [its capability on tabular data](https://arxiv.org/html/2402.17944v2), too.
 In general, the LLM-based agent system is good at those problems that are *opaque* by nature such that, *the risk of making mistakes in the cascading decision-making process is minimized*.

-The duality of probabilism and determinism is crucial in the design of the ServSoft whose implementation is a **software**.
+The duality of probabilism and determinism is crucial in the design of the ServSoft whose implementation is essentially a **software**.
 Regardless of the probabilistic nature of some of its components, when talking about its *data model*, *programmatic interface*, *execution flow*, etc., they are deterministic.
 For example, in a retail agent system, the LLM is asked to do an